by Jerome Kehrli

 While DevOps makes obviously a critical sense for startups, I believe that the big corporations with large and old-fashioned IT departments are actually the ones that can benefit the most from adopting these principles and practices.
 I will try to explain why and how in this article.

-Part of this article is available as a slideshare presentation here :
+(This article is available as a PDF document here https://www.niceideas.ch/devops.pdf and as a slideshare presentation here https://www.slideshare.net/JrmeKehrli/devops-explained-72664261)

 - 1. Introduction